postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 [![create mock](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_mock.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_mock.png)

-3. In the "Create API Documentation" screen, you can create documentation for a "New API", "My Collections", and "Team Library".
+3. In the "Create API Documentation" modal, you can create documentation for a "New API", "My Collections", and "Team Library".
    * New API

      * Enter a request path, status code, response code and click the **Next** button.
      * Enter the mock server name, indicate if you want the mock server to be private, and then click the **Create** button.

-    The Next Steps screen appears with information about the mock server and provides suggestions about next steps.
+    The Next Steps modal appears with information about the mock server and provides suggestions about next steps.

    * My Collections

      * Select a collection.
      * Select an environment, indicate if you want the mock server to be private, and then click the **Create** button.

-     The "Next Steps" screen appears with information about the mock server and provides suggestions about next steps.
+     The "Next Steps" modal appears with information about the mock server and provides suggestions about next steps.

    * Team Library

      * Select a shared collection.
      * Select an environment, and then click the **Create** button.

-     The "Next Steps" screen appears with information about the mock server and provides suggestions about next steps.
+     The "Next Steps" modal appears with information about the mock server and provides suggestions about next steps.

 #### Creating a mock using the launch screen